 Connected Health Care Use Case: Alpha Pharma

-Cannone says the company is considering a hybrid cellular and Bluetooth model for future products, creating a way to incorporate other smart health care devices and accessories in their health management platform.
+Cannone says the company is considering a hybrid cellular and Bluetooth technology model for future products.
+This model will create a way to incorporate other smart health care devices and accessories in their health management platform.

-Cellular connectivity introduces new possibilities for connected health care applications, but it also carries potential challenges.
+Cellular connectivity introduces new possibilities for connected health care applications.
+Still, it also carries potential challenges.
 Here are a few to consider:

 Diagnosing Your Smart Health Care Device’s Connectivity Needs

 There’s no one-size-fits-all connectivity option for connected health care devices.
-Instead, OEMs must consider the needs of their use case and find the solution that works best.
+Instead, OEMs must consider their use case’s needs and find the best solution.
 When choosing the right connectivity solution for your medical IoT devices, here are a few key questions to consider:

 - In what region(s) will the device be deployed?
-What are the regulations it will need to comply with regarding data privacy and security?
+What regulations will it need to comply with regarding data privacy and security?

 - Is the device usage mostly fixed or mobile?
-(Will this device be taken with the patient in their vehicle or while they are traveling?)
+(Will the patient take this device in their vehicle or while traveling?)

 - How much data will this device consume?
 (Is it using a large amount of data because of high-definition video or images?
 Is it sending small amounts of data from a medical device?
 Does it rely on real-time voice communications?)

-- Will there be many devices nearby that need to be connected at once (e.g., a hospital setting)?
+- Will many devices be connected simultaneously (e.g., in a hospital setting)?

 - Is the device intended for home health use (if it’s Wi-Fi-based and subject to the patient’s home internet connection)?